-- The proposed development site is 320 meters from the SAC.
+- designated features of SPA are birds which are mobile, any impact to the birds associated with the SPA must be considered.
+Some disturbance to oystercatcher during the construction phase, no impact on curlew & greater crested grebe, - The proposed development is 320 meters from the Traeth Lafan SSSI, therefore this development will have no landtake within the SSSI and it will not cause the loss of habitats within the SSSI.
+However, as birds are mobile species, impacts to birds associated with the SSSI should be considered.
+Slight impacts on the redshank requiring mitigation, - The proposed development site is 320 meters from the SAC.
 Below are the features of the SAC which are all habitats.
-The proposed development will not cause direct loss of these habitats, and not is it likely to cause indirect loss. - Mudflats and sandflats not covered by seawater at low tide - Large shallow inlets and bays - Recommend that; - If the proposal is to be granted then measures must be taken to reduce the impact to redshank and other roosting birds.
-This is required to satisfy the UDP policies for biodiversity B16, B17 and B21, due to the landtake within the candidate Wildlife Site and disturbance to birds associated with the Wildlife Site and SSSI. - The proposed development should incorporate suitable features for nesting rock pipits. - Once construction completed the site should be sown with wildflowers, which will provide seeds for birds. - Measures to reduce disturbance to roosting waders must be incorporated into this development proposal such as: prohibiting construction/dumping work to take place one hour before and one hour after high tide (a no work period of 3 hours encompassing high tide). - To avoid damage to nesting birds (rock pipits) no construction/dumping on the coastal slopes between (1st March and 1st August). - Monitoring surveys should be undertaken during the construction period to check that birds are continuing to use the site and that measures to minimise disturbance are being implemented successfully. - Measures to enhance the development site for waders and other wildlife should be incorporated in to the development.
+The proposed development will not cause direct loss of these habitats, and not is it likely to cause indirect loss. - Mudflats and sandflats not covered by seawater at low tide - o Large shallow inlets and bays - o Recommend that; - o If the proposal is to be granted then measures must be taken to reduce the impact to redshank and other roosting birds.
+This is required to satisfy the UDP policies for biodiversity B16, B17 and B21, due to the landtake within the candidate Wildlife Site and disturbance to birds associated with the Wildlife Site and SSSI. - The proposed development should incorporate suitable features for nesting rock pipits. - Once construction completed the site should be sown with wildflowers, which will provide seeds for birds. - An ecological clerk of works should be present to ensure that no works take place that could disturb nesting or roosting birds. - o Prohibiting construction/dumping work to take place one hour before and one hour after high tide (a no work period of 3 hours encompassing high tide). - To avoid damage to nesting birds (rock pipits) no construction/dumping on the coastal slopes between (1st March and 1st August). - Monitoring surveys should be undertaken during the construction period to check that birds are continuing to use the site and that measures to minimise disturbance are being implemented successfully.
+A record of the numbers of waders on site to be submitted to the LPA. - Appropriate mitigation measures for the possibility of reptiles on the site. - Measures to enhance the development site for waders and other wildlife should be incorporated in to the development.